bkeinbest11/Escape_Button/README.md

 Escape Button is basically your internet invisibility cloak.
 Perfect for when your mom, your boss, or that nosy coworker suddenly appears and you definitely weren’t watching memes instead of work.

-How it works (aka your superhero moves):
+How it works:

 Smash that secret keyboard shortcut (Ctrl+Shift+Z) like a pro.

 Watch your browsing history disappear faster than your dignity after an embarrassing TikTok video.

-Witness all your open tabs vanish into thin air—poof!
+Witness all your open tabs vanish into thin air-poof!
 Like magic.

-Be amazed when your “safe site” opens up, looking innocent AF—bonus points if it’s a cat video.
+Be amazed when your “safe site” opens up, looking innocent!!

 Extra perks:

-Whitelist your favorite sites so they don’t get zapped (we see you, Wikipedia).
+Whitelist your favorite sites so they don’t get zapped.

-Choose your “safe site” to make it look like you were doing something productive… maybe even fool yourself.
+Choose your “safe site” to make it look like you were doing something productive…

 Enjoy a flashy, particle-powered interface while secretly plotting your digital escape.

-Escape Button — for the sneakiest, fastest, and funniest way to disappear online. ⚡🕵️‍♂️
+Escape Button - for the sneakiest, fastest, and funniest way to disappear online. ⚡🕵️‍♂️